Are we using appropriate segmentation metrics? Identifying correlates of human expert perception for CNN training beyond rolling the DICE coefficient: Abstract

 \section{Abstract}

 Metrics optimized in complex machine learning tasks are often selected in an ad-hoc manner.
 It is unknown how they align with human expert perception.
 We explore the correlations between established quantitative segmentation quality metrics and qualitative evaluations by professionally trained human raters.
 Therefore, we conduct psychophysical experiments for two complex biomedical semantic segmentation problems.
 We discover that current standard metrics and loss functions correlate only moderately with the segmentation quality assessment of experts.
 Importantly, this effect is particularly pronounced for clinically relevant structures, such as the enhancing tumor compartment of glioma in brain magnetic resonance and grey matter in ultrasound imaging.
 It is often unclear how to optimize abstract metrics, such as human expert perception, in convolutional neural network (CNN) training.
 To cope with this challenge, we propose a novel strategy employing techniques of classical statistics to create complementary compound loss functions to better approximate human expert perception.
 Across all rating experiments, human experts consistently scored computer-generated segmentations better than the human-curated reference labels.
-Our results, therefore, strongly question many current practices in medical image segmentation and provide meaningful cues for future research. \keywords{ machine learning, deep learning, interpretation, metrics, segmentation, glioma, MR, biomedical image analyis }
+Our results, therefore, strongly question many current practices in medical image segmentation and provide meaningful cues for future research.